Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   ![Rerun single mapping](/Assets/Screenshots/DataHub/Settings/ETL/RerunSingleMapping.png "[Rerun single mapping]")

-4. If desired, enable the *Also rerun mapping for entities with manual change tracking (or if the change-tracking override of this mapping is manual)?* toggle.
+4. If desired, enable the *Also rerun mapping for entities with manual change tracking (or if the change tracking override of this mapping is manual)?* toggle.

   > [Info] If you enable the *Also rerun mapping for entities with manual change tracking (or if the change-tracking override of this mapping is manual)?* toggle, the mapping is rerun regardless of the selected change tracking mode.